the Linear Kalimba – a modern, tuneable Mbira

 It has a sound box with a semi-floating soundboard and is much louder than the older chromatic kalimba.
 On top of that, it has a piezo microphone built-in, so it can be hooked up to an amplifier or effects.

 The soundbox is constructed from birch plywood; the tines are made of spring-tempered steel.
 The instrument is 47 cm wide and weighs around 6 kg.
 The instrument comes in a sturdy box.

 Here’s some playing on the instrument.
 More videos on my YouTube channel.

 The price of the linear kalimba is 478 Euro for customers in the EU.
+This includes 21% VAT tax.
 Shipping in the EU costs around 30 Euro.
 The price for customers outside of the European Union is 474 USD plus around 70 USD for shipping.
 If you wish to pay via PayPal, I have to cover their costs also.
 Please send me an email if you are interested in this instrument.